georgeayman97/georgeayman97/README.md

     BIG DATA Analysis  @egfwd.com/data

 💞️ I’m looking to collaborate on Helping teammates and improving people's knowledge
-    people who have any question, Im Really Really interested to help them. also i would like Working with people from different cultural backgrounds.
+    people who have any question, Im Really Really excited to help them. also i would like Working with people from different cultural backgrounds.

 📫 How to reach me: